huysmana/huysmana.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Student at <a href='https://entomology.umd.edu/'>University of Maryland, Department of Entomology</a>.
-Research fellow with <a href='https://www.vaworkinglandscapes.org/'>Smithsonian's Virginia Working Landscapes</a>.
+subtitle: PhD Student at <a href='https://entomology.umd.edu/'>University of Maryland, Department of Entomology</a>. <br>Research fellow with <a href='https://www.vaworkinglandscapes.org/'>Smithsonian's Virginia Working Landscapes</a>. </br>

 profile:
   align: right